 Colour film processing:

-I have done all my colour processing using a Jobo, initially with the Fuji Hunt 5L C-41 kit, but soon moved over to individual components which is more economical as the expensive bleach can be replenished extensively whereas the much cheaper developer should be used one-shot with rotary processing.
-Dev, bleach, fix, and final rinse can be from different brands as C-41 is a standardised process.
+I have done all my colour processing using a Jobo, initially with the Fuji Hunt 5L C-41 kit, but soon moved over to individual components, which is more economical as the expensive bleach can be replenished extensively whereas the much cheaper developer should be used one-shot with rotary processing.
+Dev, bleach, fix, and final rinse can be from different brands as C-41 is (or at least should be) a standardised process.

 For E6 I have used the Kodak kit, now discontinued, and the Fuji Hunt E6 5L kit which works very well but is not currently available – February 2022.
 Bellini makes a 6/7 bath kit which I’ve not tried but should work well.
 Individual components from Bellini, Tetenal or Fuji Hunt etc. are probably worth researching if going through larger quantities of film.